Sean McConnell’s Magic – An Origination Story

 We knew some guy named Sean wrote a song our family loved.

 That was it for at LEAST a couple of years…, we found and sought no more.
-We had discovered the Braun family, Reckless Kelly, Walt Wilkins, Wade Bowen, Randy Rogers, Jamie Lin Wilson, Courtney Patton, John Fullbright, Hayes Carll and Micky & the Motorcars.
-We had travelled to Dickson Productions’ festivals and built our own theory about where great songwriting was happening.
+We had discovered the Braun family, Reckless Kelly, Charley Crockett, Walt Wilkins, John Fullbright, John Elliott, Wade Bowen, Alejandro Escovedo, Randy Rogers, Jamie Lin Wilson, Jeff Crosby, Courtney Patton, Hayes Carll, Micky & the Motorcars and Gary Clark, Jr. We had travelled to Dickson Productions’ festivals and built our own theory about where great songwriting was happening.
 We continue to believe that the “Texas music scene” is, in fact, much BIGGER than Texas.
-Austin and beyond seems to us not to insist on songwriters and singers as separate practitioners or occupations.

 And when I finally googled Sean McConnell, I was astonished to find he had written four of my five favorite Randy Rogers songs.
 He played one last night and had 200 folks singing at the top of their lungs – “In My Arms Instead.”
 Zane hit us with unknowns to us, as we know his Wilder Blue catalog more than his solo stuff.
 “Hurray Home” and “Jayton & Jill” astonished, particular when you hear the story of how it was written as a part of a weekly songwriter challenge.

-But when we choose to really listen, when we really hear, we are exposed to perhaps the magic most accessible to us.
+But when we choose to really listen, when we really hear, we are exposed to the kind of magic perhaps most accessible to us.

 Tennessee, I love ya,